Back to all blogs

 At Blue Horizon, we are a small, doctor-led team.
 We have seen thousands of patients over the years, and the most important lesson we’ve learned is that health is about the "bigger picture."

-A single high TSH result could be caused by a recent illness (sometimes called "sick euthyroid syndrome") or even extreme stress.
-Conversely, a "normal" TSH could hide a conversion issue where the body isn't making enough active T3.
+A single high TSH result could be caused by a recent illness or even extreme stress.
 This is why we don't just provide a number; we provide a structured framework to help you understand what those numbers might mean in the context of your life.

 If you are struggling with "mystery symptoms," we encourage you to start a health diary.
 Note down: